Letztes Update: 20. Januar 2025

 Antwort der Redaktion

 When diving into the world of Linux, you might wonder which distribution is considered the most difficult Linux OS to use.
-This question can be subjective, as different users have varying levels of expertise and preferences.
-However, certain distributions are notorious for their steep learning curves and complex configurations.
+This can depend on several factors, including your familiarity with command-line interfaces, the availability of documentation, and the complexity of the installation process.

 Last updated 3 mins ago